telerik/fiddler-everywhere-docs/inspect-traffic/compare-traffic.md

 ## Comparing Live Traffic Sessions

-Fiddler Everywhere provides a comparing option for detailed differentiation of two or more captured sessions from the **Live Traffic** grid.
+Fiddler Everywhere provides a comparing option for detailed differentiation of two or more captured sessions from the sessions grid.

 1. Capture HTTP(S) traffic while using your preferred [capturing mode]({%slug capture-traffic-get-started%}).